Areas for Continued Improvement

 Return to Contents

-analyses to better understand which units are succeeding, which are struggling
+to conduct analyses to better understand which units are succeeding, which are

-and why, so that changes may be made to the initiative to maximize its impact
+struggling, and why, so that changes may be made to the initiative to maximize

-for every participating hospitals.
-Better understanding the root causes of
+its impact for every participating hospital.
+Better understanding the root

-CLABSI's that continue to occur sporadically in even high-performing units may
+causes of CLABSIs that continue to occur sporadically in even high-performing

-also lead to important insights.
-Continuing to help hospitals correctly count
+units may also lead to important insights.
+Continuing to help hospitals

-central line days and identify CLABSI's is vital to efforts to prevent them and
+correctly count central line days and identify CLABSIs is vital to efforts to

-to increase public confidence that this risk to patient safety is being reduced
+prevent them and to increase public confidence that this risk to patient safety

-or even eliminated.
-While much of the work on this national initiative still
+is being reduced or even eliminated.
+While much of the work on this national

-remains, the results in this report indicate that significant progress is being
+initiative still remains, the results in this report indicate that significant

 Return to Contents